tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 Once a record that designated a DoH server has expired, the client SHOULD issue another SVCB/HTTPS query whenever issuing queries within the designated domain.
 This query SHOULD still be performed using the designated DoH server.
 If the response designates a different DoH server, the client should verify and use the new designation.

-If this record is not DNSSEC-signed, clients MUST perform other validation to determine that the zone designation is permitted, as described in {{pvd-mutual}}.
+If this record is not DNSSEC-signed, clients MUST perform other validation to determine that the zone designation is permitted, as described in {{confirm-zone-apex}}.

 ## Additional Designation with PvD JSON {#pvd}